Black Rock in Buffalo in Erie County, New York — The American Northeast (Mid-Atlantic)

 Niagara River Facts

-Average flow at the southern end – passing under International Peace Bridge – is 5-10 MPH
+Average flow at the southern end passing under International Peace Bridge is 5-10 MPH

-Average flow in the upper rapids before Niagara
+Average flow in the upper rapids before Niagara Falls is 35-45 MPH

 The Niagara River drains an area of 254,708 square miles.
 This area includes the upper Great Lakes of Superior, Huron, and Michigan.

-Topics.
-This historical marker is listed in these topic lists: War of 1812 • Waterways & Vessels.
+lists: War of 1812 • Waterways & Vessels.
 A significant historical month for this entry is June 1812.

 Location.
 42° 56.732′ N, 78° 54.585′ W. Marker is in Buffalo, New York, in Erie County.
+It is in Black Rock.
+It is on Black Rock Harbor Road Ό mile west of Niagara Street (New York State Route 266), on the left when traveling north.
 Touch for map.
-Marker is at or near this postal address: Black Rock Harbor Road, Buffalo NY 14207, United States of America.
+Marker is in this post office area: Buffalo NY 14207, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Niagara River Corridor / Avian Walk (about 500 feet away, measured in a direct line); Hunting and Fishing off the Porch (approx. 0.2 miles away); Tow Path Park (approx. 0.4 miles away); The Fenian Invasion of 1866 (approx. 0.4 miles away); Bernard G. Hitro Jr. (approx. 0.6 miles away); In Memory of the Sons and Daughters (approx. 0.7 miles away); Jubilee Springs (approx. 0.7 miles away); Park with a View (approx. 0.7 miles away).
+At least 8 other markers are within walking distance of this marker: Niagara River Corridor / Avian Walk (about 500 feet away, measured in a direct line); Hunting and Fishing off the Porch (approx. 0.2 miles away); Tow Path Park (approx. 0.4 miles away); The Fenian Invasion of 1866 (approx. 0.4 miles away); Bernard G. Hitro Jr. (approx. 0.6 miles away); In Memory of the Sons and Daughters (approx. 0.7 miles away); Jubilee Springs (approx. 0.7 miles away); Park with a View (approx. 0.7 miles away).
 Touch for a list and map of all markers in Buffalo.

 Additional keywords.
 U.S.S.
 Detroit, USS Detroit

 Credits.
-This page was last revised on October 7, 2019.
+This page was last revised on March 12, 2026.
 It was originally submitted on October 7, 2019, by Anton Schwarzmueller of Wilson, New York.
-This page has been viewed 216 times since then and 66 times this year.
+This page has been viewed 631 times since then and 41 times this year.
 Photos: 1, 2, 3. submitted on October 7, 2019, by Anton Schwarzmueller of Wilson, New York.